yupferris/Vip8/README.md

 This is a new version of my old Chip8 emulator, Chips8TheSalsa.
 It's more or less a "barebones" test case for creating emulators with FerrisLibs.
-It's quite unfinished at the moment, and I don't give a shit :) .
 Relies on FerrisLibs.